 Q: Let’s play a little game.
 If you should define with just one word every main group that you played in, or that you feel was important for your career, what would you say?

 The Sealed Knot : unity

 Membrane : more

 Q: How was working with Derek Bailey?
 Why was he particularly crucial for your musical life?

-A: Amplified textures was a name I gave to a collection of lo-fi apparatus I assembled with the intention of creating pure atmosphere, landscape and ambience as opposed to actual music.
-It eventually settled into a regular set up comprising of digital delay pedal, stereo contact mic, mono contact mic, mini-disc player, cd player, charcoal, ceramic tile, velvet material, light grade sand paper, cardboard, wire wool, bell, singing bowls, bow, beaters and pre-recorded electronics.
+A: Amplified textures was a name I gave to a collection of lo-fi apparatus I assembled with the intention of creating pure atmosphere, landscape, and ambiance as opposed to actual music.
+It eventually settled into a regular set up comprising of a digital delay pedal, stereo contact mic, mono contact mic, mini-disc player, cd player, charcoal, ceramic tile, velvet material, light grade sand paper, cardboard, wire wool, bell, singing bowls, bow, beaters, and pre-recorded electronics.

 Q: You recently opened a new path with your Quartet, whose first release (composed of two massive renditions of Alice Coltrane and Ornette Coleman) was published October.
 Would you like to talk about the record and this new project of yours?